Sea Arrowgrass (Triglochin maritima)

-The whole plants grows in clumps up to 30cm in diameter.
+The whole plants grow in clumps up to 30cm in diameter.
 On crushing the seeds and base of the leaves give off an amazing coriander like aroma.

 Fruit/seeds: Use the seeds where you want a crunch or pop of coriander.
-Dry the seeds and use as a coriander like flavoring.
-Roast in to fragrant coffee.
+Dry the seeds and use as a coriander like flavouring.
+Roast into fragrant coffee.

 Tips and Observations

 The easiest way to identify this plant from all of the sea plantain it inevitably grows with is to firstly look for the seeding shoots of sea arrow grass.
 Work down to the base of the seeds and check the surrounding clump of leaves – they will more than likely be arrow grass so crush one and smell.
 Not a massive issue if you mistake them for Sea Plantain as this is also edible but just doesn’t taste like coriander.